George Kruger Gray: Personal life

 He received his tertiary education at the Bath School of Art (today Bath School of Art and Design a department of Bath Spa University).
 There he won a scholarship to the Royal College of Art in London, from which he graduated with a Diploma in Design in his birth name George Edward Kruger.
 From 1905 he exhibited water colours at the Royal Academy, specialising in landscapes, flower studies and portraits.

 During the First World War, Kruger served with the Artists Rifles, and a camouflage unit of the Royal Engineers which specialised in hiding military items and making dummy objects to confuse enemy forces.

-In 1918, following his marriage to (Frances) Audrey Gordon Gray, he changed his name to George Kruger Gray.
+In 1918, following his marriage to (Frances) Audrey Gordon Gray, daughter of John Gray, he changed his name to George Kruger Gray.
 They had a son, Douglas, in October 1920.

 After the war, he continued his career as an artist.
 In 1923, he exhibited his numismatic works at the Royal Academy of Arts, winning a considerable reputation in that area, and become a 'preferred contractor' for the Royal Mint, designing coins for Great Britain, as well as other parts of the Empire.